hash-im-table/portfolio/README.md

         }
     }

-Also, I began tinkering with the above code to see other use cases.
-By using the code above to determine the bounds of a rectangular platform, I can essentially map a patrolling enemy around its extremities without the need to constantly set and re-set waypoints.
+I began tinkering with the above code to see other use cases for it.
+By using the code above to determine the bounds of a rectangular platform, I can essentially map a patrolling enemy around its extremities without the need to constantly set and re-set multiple waypoints.
 Here is what that looked like:

 ![PatorllingEnemy](https://user-images.githubusercontent.com/66776230/84375124-faf60680-abd6-11ea-9a83-a6e3c67beefe.gif)

 I also wanted to try and repurpose my code again for a top down game, again leveraging the collision detection system I built earlier.

 Below is what that looks like!

 ![WIP1](https://user-images.githubusercontent.com/66776230/84375535-9d15ee80-abd7-11ea-9298-6ddc3e77166f.gif)